Abhinav-Siddharth/recovery-sentinel/README.md

 Recovery Sentinel is an AI-assisted payment recovery system designed to detect payment-route degradation, protect future traffic, diagnose failure patterns, and safely recover affected transactions.

-The system combines Gemini-based diagnosis and recommendations with deterministic financial and safety controls.
-The AI can recommend an action, but it does not have direct authority to execute one.
+The system combines Gemini-based diagnosis and contextual reasoning with deterministic financial and safety controls.
+The AI does not have direct authority to execute financial actions.

----

 ## What It Does